-In separate cases, on agreement with the Register, the variations from the above requirements may be permitted.
+In separate cases the variations from the above requirements may be permitted.

 - 6.3.2 Safety valves shall generally be of a spring-loaded type.
-In fuel and oil heaters it is allowed to use safety diaphragms of a type approved by the Register and installed on the fuel and oil side. - 6.3.3 The discharge capacity of safety valves shall be such that under no conditions the working pressure is exceeded by more than 15 per cent. - 6.3.4 The safety valves shall be so designed as to allow of their being sealed or fitted with an equivalent safeguard to prevent valve adjustment without the knowledge of the operating personnel.
+In fuel and oil heaters it is allowed to use safety diaphragms of a type approved by the Register and installed on the fuel and oil side. - 6.3.3 The discharge capacity of safety valves shall be such that under no conditions the working pressure is exceeded by more than 15 %. - 6.3.4 The safety valves shall be so designed as to allow of their being sealed or fitted with an equivalent safeguard to prevent valve adjustment without the knowledge of the operating personnel.